Kremasti, Rhodes: My favorite summer spot

-In Kremasti you find – especially in the months June, July and August – very reliable wind conditions.
-In all the weeks I spent there in the last years on this spot (mostly in July and August) I experienced a wind yield of at least 95 percent, always with sunny hot weather and not one rainy day.
-Temperature in this months is normally more than 30 degrees.
+In Kremasti you find – especially during June, July and August – very reliable wind conditions.
+In all the (many!) weeks I spent there in the last years on this spot (mostly in July and August) I experienced a wind yield of at least 95 percent, always with sunny hot weather and not one rainy day.
+Temperature in this months is usually more than 30 degrees.
 Even in the night it stays comfortably warm so that you don’t need a jacket or long pants.
-During the night the wind drops down.
+During the night the wind usually drops.

-The Meltemi – that’s the name of the summer wind in the Ägäis – in Kremasti is coming sideshore from the left.
+The Meltemi – that’s the name of the summer wind in the Ägäis – in Kremasti blows sideshore from the left.
 Between the island Rhodos and Turkey it turns into a western direction and is pressed through the straits.
-The result: An amazing jet effect.
+The result: An amazing jet effect!
 In the afternoon the thermal pushes the wind additionally – so you can expect 5 to 7 bft.
 On strong days the wind starts already in the morning with 3 to 5 bft.

 When the Meltemi starts the water stays quite flat in the beginning.
 The stronger the wind gets, the more chop you have on the water – but still the conditions are quite freestyle-friendly.
 It’s not butter flat – but hey, if you learn your freestyle moves in these conditions you can be sure that you really got them!

 The place and the beach

 The village Kremasti is situated in the north of the island Rhodes, a little bit eastern from the airport and about 12 kilometers away from Rhodes Town.
 From the airport to Kremasti it’s just about 10 mins.
-This could be the only one thing that could be disturbing for people who are sensitive to noises: the air traffic.
-But, to be honest, I never met anyone who felt so annoyed by this that he would’t want to come back every year or even do it … I think that says it all!
+This could be the only one thing that could be disturbing for people who are super sensitive to noises: the air traffic.
+But, to be honest, I never met anyone who felt really annoyed by this.
+All the people I know would like to come back every year or even do it … I think that says it all!

-If you want to chill and relax between the sessions you can go up to the terrace or use the roofed shadowy part of the kite carpet.
-The terrace is also supernice for those who come to the station but don’t kite.
+If you want to chill and relax between the sessions you can go up to the (now even bigger!) terrace or use the roofed shadowy part of the kite carpet.
+The terrace is also super nice for those who come to the station but don’t want to kite.
 Wether if you want to read a book in the shadow, get a tan or just watch the kiters on the water – the padded daybeds and couches are super comfortable.
-And believe me: A view like the one from this terrace you don’t have avery day.
+And believe me: A view like the one from this terrace you don’t have every day.
 It’s absolutely amazing!

 Some more tips

 Now some more things that are useful to know: As I mentioned before sometimes the wind comes slightly side from the left.
-Side + trees + buildings on the beach = there can be wind swirls on the shore.
-This means that you have to be attentive while launching and landing (even for experienced kitesurfers this can be challenging sometimes).
+The combination of sideshore wind + trees + buildings on the beach means that there can be wind swirls on the shore.
+So you have to be attentive while launching and landing (even for experienced kitesurfers this can be challenging sometimes).
 But no worries, the guys at the station tell you how to do it properly.
 If you know it once, it shouldn’t be a problem anymore.
-Principle No. 1 is always: Don’t pull the bar!
-After launching the kite don’t let it go up to 12 – the best way is to keep it at 10 just holding the right backline slightly with one hand (you can let go the bar completely) and go towards the water.
-After the first meters the swirls are vanished and the fun can start.

 If you want to buy food there are also some supermarkets in the village and the kiosks which are open 24/7.